lazysod/strataphp-public/htdocs/modules/links/README.md

 - Include essential contact/social links
 - Maintain consistent link ordering

+## Framework Integration

+### Module Management
+- **Admin Interface**: Full management available at `/admin/links`
+- **Module Control**: Enable/disable via `/admin/modules`
+- **Validation**: Meets all StrataPHP security and quality standards
+- **Generator**: Recreate using `php bin/create-module.php links`

+### StrataPHP Features Used
+- ✅ Database migrations for schema management
+- ✅ CSRF protection on all forms
+- ✅ Input validation and sanitization
+- ✅ Error handling with try-catch blocks
+- ✅ PHPDoc documentation throughout
+- ✅ Framework routing conventions

 ## Troubleshooting

 ### Links Not Displaying
 1. Verify database connection
 2. Check if links table exists and has data
 3. Ensure module is enabled in configuration

+---

+*This module is part of the StrataPHP framework.
+For more information about module development, admin interface usage, and validation standards, see the main framework documentation.*
 4. Check for PHP errors in logs

 ### Admin Panel Access